lkubb/salt-tool-macos-formula/docs/README.rst

 macOS Configuration Formula
 ===========================

 Configures MacOS.
 This formula is a collection of knowledge I collected or discovered.
 It is intended as both documentation and to provide automation.
 Many of the options in MacOS are poorly documented and change frequently and without notice.
-This is my attempt to mitigate a small part of that **for macOS Monterey**.
+This is my attempt to mitigate a small part of that (especially **for macOS Monterey**).

+Please be aware that this formula reaches deeply into your system and is to be considered highly experimental.
+Use it as you see fit.
+Things are probably going to be fine, but there are no warranties.

 .. contents:: **Table of Contents**
    :depth: 1